 Seek Medical Treatment Right Away

 By seeking medical treatment right away, you will be able to document your injuries and link them directly to the car accident.
-Let the EMTs examine you at the scene of the accident, follow their advice, and whether or not you take an ambulance to the emergency room, schedule a follow-up with your lawyer immediately.
+Let the EMTs examine you at the scene of the accident, follow their advice, and schedule a follow-up with your lawyer immediately if you take an ambulance to the emergency room.

 Call a Lawyer